 Abu Dhabi (29 December - 1 January)

-We flew from Manchester to Abu Dhabi on Ethiad Airways.
-It was the first time we had flown Ethiad and we were very impressed with the aircraft and service.
+We flew from Manchester to Abu Dhabi on Etihad Airways.
+It was the first time we had flown Etihad and we were very impressed with the aircraft and service.
 We arrived in Abu Dhabi in the evening and went straight to the wrong hotel.
 We went to the Millennium Hotel NOT the Grand Millennium where we should have been !
 A quick taxi ride brought us to the right place.